sum01/aur-packages/steam-opengl-compat/README.md

 # Steam OpenGL Compat
 PKGBUILD for launching Steam with a modified OpenGL version string.

-I will keep updating to whatever the highest OpenGL version is that works with Volcanic-Islands GPU's.
+I will keep updating to whatever the highest OpenGL version is that works with newer cards.

 ## PKGBUILD Status
 - [x] Tested and complete